Sonepar exists thanks to the drive and people-focused entrepreneurial vision of Henri Coisne.

 Alongside his work for Sonepar, Henri Coisne also served as a judge for Paris’s commercial court (Tribunal de Commerce), was a member of the National Council of French Employers (Conseil National du Patronat Français International) and of the Franco-Netherlands Chamber of Commerce, and was awarded the Order of the Legion of Honor (Légion d'Honneur), the highest French order of merit.

 In his younger days, he was also an enthusiastic skier and pigeon shooter.
-Now, aged 95, he continues to take a keen interest in the family company, serving as its Honorary Chairman.
+Today he continues to take a keen interest in the family company, serving as its Honorary Chairman.